guokr/simbase/README.md

 * Basis: the basis for vectors, vectors in one vector set have same basis
 * Recommendation: a one-direction binary relationship between two vector set which have the same basis

-An real example follow this model is as below:
+A real example follow this model is as below:

          | - - - - - |                 | - - - - - - - -|
     |--->|  Articles |<----------------|  User Profiles |